How long do bilateral facet injections last?

-If an initial injection provided some degree of relief, a second injection could reinforce the pain-relieving effect (known as “build-up”).
-Side effects of the injected steroid may include temporary weight gain, a temporary increase in blood sugar (mainly in diabetics), and temporary fluid retention; you can talk in more detail about the steroid medication when you are going to receive the injection.
-If the injection effectively blocked your pain, but only for a short time, your doctor may recommend additional injections.
+It's important to know what to expect after receiving facet joint injections so you can prepare for the recovery process.
+Side effects of the injected steroid may include temporary weight gain, an increase in blood sugar (mainly in diabetics), and fluid retention.
+If the injection effectively blocked your pain but only for a short time, your doctor may recommend additional injections.

 Leave Message